ItzWhole/BrainSTORM/README.md

 # STORM Microscopy Height Regression

-A modular application for traning a neural network capable of regressing the Z-values of PSFs in STORM microscopy setups.
-The model is trained based off of one stack and saves it automatically as an h5 file.
+A modular application for training a neural network capable of regressing the Z-values of PSFs in STORM microscopy setups.
+The model is trained based on one stack and saves it automatically as an h5 file.
 In the future I intend to implement automatic time series analysis as well.
 It was constructed with asymmetric astigmatic PSFs in mind, but should work for any setup where the deformations above Z=0 and below Z=0 are asymmetrical.

 ## Features